JunqiangHu/FirstRotation/README.md

 <a id='preparation'></a>
 ## Intellectual Preparation
   We want to use Reinforcement Learning to give some hints in the cognition.
 I read the important papers of DeepMind about Deep Q Network and some updated versions of AlphaGo[<sup>1-4</sup>](#references1-4).
+What we want to do firstly is to reproduce the DQN result in Atari games.